 Actually I'm not done with the pros and cons.
 There's so much to cover that we’ll be posting the next phase of this topic next week on the pros and cons of adding an in-house video production staff, a long-term subcontracted staff, or completely outsourcing.
 I believe you'll need that information in order to decide whether or not to build your own in-house video production studio.

-(See Part 2 shortly – Should I Hire an In-House Staff & Crew or Outsource?)
+Read Part 2 – Should I Hire an In-House Staff & Crew or Outsource?

 While the choice to build an in-house studio isn't always cut and dry, you can see that a lot will depend on your company’s needs.

 Do you need help with planning and building your in-house studio?

 Feel free to give me a call.
 I can help you make the important decisions.
 And when you're ready to move forward, I and my team can work with you to design your customized studio based on your specific needs.
 We'll also work with your builders and architects, and equip your in-house studio.
 We can also help with staffing and training.